how to make money with personal blog

 Seven Kinds of Products You Could Offer From Your Blog

 A whole suite of courses at ProBlogger we’ve launched.
-We decided on the path that is self-hosted using Learndash as our training Management System.
-You don’t necessarily have to host your course on your website that is own.
-There are numerous online platforms such as Teachable and Udemy that one can provide your course through.
+We decided on the self-hosted path using Learndash as our training Management System.
+You don’t necessarily have to host your course on your own website.
+One can use numerous online platforms, such as Teachable and Udemy, to provide your course.

-Learndash (partnered with the Buddyboss-friendly Social Learner theme) we can offer all of the features I mentioned with our courses.
-We have a mix of compensated and free courses so whereas we charge for other people we can use some courses to generate leads and build our audience.
+Learndash (partnered with the Buddyboss-friendly Social Learner theme) can offer all the features I mentioned with our courses.
+We have a mix of compensated and free courses, so whereas we charge for other people, we can use some courses to generate leads and build our audience.

 No. 5: Membership Website

 For quite a years that are few, “membership sites” have been popular.
-They are essentially closed websites where people have to cover and subscribe (almost always for the fee that is monthly to see the content.
+They are essentially closed websites where people have to cover and subscribe (almost always for the monthly fee) to see the content.

-The content might be text-based, or (more often) include video or audio.
-Sites might offer“seminars that are monthly or “workshops”, or regular courses that members can take part in.
+The content might be text-based or (more often) include video or audio.
+Sites might offer“monthly seminars, ” “workshops, ” or regular courses that members can participate in.

 Some bloggers offer Facebook sites with paid membership on a smaller scale.
-This can be a fast and simple way to set your item up, though it’s worth remembering that if you’re banned from Facebook you’ll no longer get access to your team!
+This can be a fast and simple way to set up your item, though it’s worth remembering that if you’re banned from Facebook, you’ll no longer have access to your team!

 Example: Copy blogger’s “Authority”

-Copyblogger’s membership site Authority focuses on the grouped community elements in addition to the teaching materials supplied.
-It’s a community that is fairly high-end and aimed at expert copywriters, small businesses, and so on.
-In addition provides members the opportunity for expert coaching, in addition to peer help.
+Copyblogger’s membership site Authority focuses on the grouped community elements and the teaching materials supplied.
+It’s a fairly high-end community aimed at expert copywriters, small businesses, and so on.
+In addition, it provides members with the opportunity for expert coaching and peer help.

-Like account websites that are many, it features a monthly membership ($55/month).
+Like many account websites, it features a monthly membership ($55/month).
 But there’s also the possibility to shop for a membership that is year’s $550